FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 **Note:** This library only consists of the EB deploy steps -- the provider is only for a convenience -- so if you want to you can modify/consolidate the `.ebextensions` / `.platform` folder if you're not into me overwriting your stuff.

-Don't forget to add +x permission to the EB Platform Hooks scripts
+Don't forget to add +x permission to the EB Platform Hooks scripts ([no longer required for Amazon Linux platform that released on or after April 29, 2022](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/platforms-linux-extend.hooks.html#platforms-linux-extend.hooks.more))

 ```bash
 find .platform -type f -iname "*.sh" -exec chmod +x {} +